The Letters of St. Paul

 5 to 8 hours per week, depending on your learning style and schedule.

-A certificate of completion awarding 55 contact hours will be sent upon completion of all course requirements.
+A certificate of completion awarding 55 contact hours will be sent upon completing all course requirements.

 Rev. Jerome Neyrey, S.J.